-This new Lexus IS is, as expected, comprehensively equipped.
-Standard are a moonroof, HID headlights with LED running lights, LED fog lights and 17-inch wheels.
-Inside, there's push-button start with keyless entry, Bluetooth and programmable Lexus Personalized Settings that allow certain electronic settings to be tailored to the owner's preference.
-A notable standard feature is Siri Eyes Free Mode, which accommodates better integration with the infotainment system and Apple's iPhones.
-There's also an 8-speaker audio system with a 7-inch VGA screen on the dash, USB and auxiliary inputs and a wide variety of additional comfort and convenience items.
+In addition to the standard Lexus Safety System+ on all 2018 Lexus IS models, you get a moonroof, HID headlights with LED running lights, LED fog lights and 17-inch wheels.
+Push-button start, a rearview camera, keyless entry and Bluetooth are also standard.
+Included is Lexus Personalized Settings to allow drivers to tailor electronic settings to their liking.
+Siri Eyes Free Mode accommodates better integration with the infotainment system and Apple's iPhones, but curiously, Apple CarPlay and Android Auto aren't available.
+There's an 8-speaker audio system with a 7-inch VGA (Video Graphics Array) screen on the dash, USB and auxiliary inputs and luxury comfort and convenience items.

 2.0-LITER TURBOCHARGED ENGINE